Candidate pulls out of Hong Kong lawyers' group election over safety fears | Politics

 Although officials in Hong Kong and Beijing have rejected these concerns, the normally low-key polls have drawn unusual levels of scrutiny from pro-Beijing media and senior city officials.
 Beijing has been tightening its control over Hong Kong, China's freest city since Britain returned the former colony in 1997.

-A national security law last year sent a chill across the city, however, and led to the arrest of dozens of pro-democracy politicians and activists, as well as the disbandment of a teachers' union and some civil rights groups.
-"For my safety and the safety of my family I am announcing my intention to withdraw my name as candidate," the lawyer, Jonathan Ross, said in a statement, without specifying the risks impelling what is seen as a rare step.
+A national security law last year led to the arrest of dozens of pro-democracy politicians and activists, as well as the disbandment of a teachers' union and some civil rights groups.
+"For my safety and the safety of my family I am announcing my intention to withdraw my name as a candidate," the lawyer, Jonathan Ross, said in a statement, without specifying the risks impelling what is seen as a rare step.

-"It is a shameful and sad day for Hong Kong that an election for the council of our honourable institution has sunk to this level."
+"It is a shameful and sad day for Hong Kong that an election for the council of our honorable institution has sunk to this level."
 Ross declined further comment to Reuters.

 While the Law Society is seen as more conservative than the barristers' Bar Association, both bodies have traditionally had a watchdog role over legal changes, and are represented on a panel that recommends judges' appointments.
-Four of the 11 candidates vying for five council seats in Tuesday's election are considered relatively outspoken, which has raised fears among some government officials of an emerging political agenda.
+Four of the 11 candidates, including Ross, vying for five council seats in Tuesday's election had been considered relatively outspoken, which has raised fears among some government officials of an emerging political agenda.

 The Law Society election has rarely made international news but has grabbed headlines in recent days, as pro-Beijing media and Hong Kong officials have warned the group to stay out of politics.
 Hong Kong's government would consider cutting ties with the Law Society if it were to be "trumped by politics", Hong Kong Chief Executive Carrie Lam said on Tuesday.